Placeholder text, please change

 If anyone would like to donate wish list items to our classroom, please use this Amazon link: https://www.amazon.com/hz/wishlist/ls/3RS691H76HBK0?ref_=wl_share

-Math - pgs 511 & 512 (Today, we worked on generating patterns in charts and graphs.
-Please keep practicing multiplication flashcards at home, as we will do a lot of multiplication in the next few weeks.)
+Math - None (Today, we started our I-Ready Math assessment testing.
+Please continue practicing multiplication flashcards at home, as we will do a lot of multiplication and division in the next few weeks.)

 Reminders: